jivesoftware/robot-intellij-plugin/README.md

 <p>
 IntelliJ Plugin to enable syntax highlighting and other features in Robot text files.
 Specifically designed with Java integration in mind.
+See bin/robot-intellij-plugin for the newest version if you just want to try it out!
 </p>

 Version 1.0.1